datacarpentry/wrangling-genomics/episodes/02-variant_calling.md

 #### Installing Software

-It's worth noting here that all of the software we are using for this workshop has been pre-installed on our remote computer.
+It's worth noting that all of the software we are using for this workshop has been pre-installed on our remote computer.
 This saves us a lot of time - installing software can be a time-consuming and frustrating task - however, this does mean that